 The Yerongpan Aboriginal Dancers bring's cultural education experiences to your work place, school or special event.
 It is their pride and passion to share the history and secrets of the oldest living culture in the world, ranging from traditional dance to survival tools and artwork.

 The Yerongpan Aboriginal Dancers, 'Yerongpan' meaning Sandy Country descend from Kirwallie, the great ancestor of the Brisbane region.
 Kirwallie was known to the European settlers as King Sandy.
 He was King of the Sandy Country.
 Performers of the Yerongpan dance group carry the Sandy last name to this day.
 It is a great honour.

-Also our ancestor, John Bungaree was the Headman of the Miguntyun Clan on the north of the Brisbane river and was born along Migun Djarra the jutting of the country now known as gardens point.
+Also our ancestor, John Bungaree was the Headman of the Miguntyun Clan on the north of the Brisbane river and was born along Migun Dhagun the spike bend country now known as gardens point.
 Another ancestor Bulim Bulim (Bulimba) or Kwae Kwae who was the headman the Yerongpan Clan from the South of the Brisbane river to the Logan region.
 We acknowledge these ancestors as they are our connection to the Yuggara country.
 Our people are the Miguntyun and Yerongpan people of the Brisbane region who speak the Yuggara Langauge.